desouzalab/em-mzip/README.md

 # em-mzip

-An implementation of the EM algorithm for a mixture of zero-inflated Poisson distribution
+Implementations of the EM algorithm for a mixture of zero-inflated Poisson distribution and zero-inflated negative binomial, without covariates, or with size factors.